 Is Faro low-density?

-Is Madeira low density?
+Is Madeira low-density?

 Is Coimbra low density?

-Yes, Coimbra is considered low-density.
+No, Coimbra is not considered low-density.

 Is Braga a low-density area?

 Is Setúbal low-density?

 No, Setúbal is not a low-density area and does not qualify for the Portugal Golden Visa 280k EUR option.

 Yes, Aljezur is considered a low-density area.
 You can invest in both commercial and residential property in Aljezur and qualify for the Portugal Golden Visa, provided that you meet the minimum investment amount.